Veteran's Education Benefits

 Chapter 1606: Montgomery GI Bill - Selected Serve, for the Selected Reserve of the Army, Navy, Air Force, Marine Corps, Coast Guard, and the Army and Air National Guard

 Montgomery GI Bill - Active Duty (Chapter 30)

-The Montgomery GI Bill - Active Duty (CH30) is an education benefit that provides up to 36 months of full-time payments to eligible veterans for approved College, Business, Technical or Vocational Courses, Correspondence Courses, Apprenticeship/Job Training and Flight Training.
+The Montgomery GI Bill - Active Duty (Chapter 30) is an education benefit that provides up to 36 months of full-time payments to eligible veterans for approved College, Business, Technical or Vocational Courses, Correspondence Courses, Apprenticeship/Job Training and Flight Training.
 Generally, benefits are payable for 10 years following your release from active duty.
-To apply for these benefits complete VA form 22-1990.
+To apply for benefits online, please use the Department of Veterans Affairs VONAPP site, completing form 22-1990.